nushankodikara/nushankodikara.com/content/en/blog/Lets-Create-A-Free-VPS-Server.md

 Congratulations!
 You have successfully connected to your VPS server.
 Now, you can access your VPS server through SSH.

-## Step 6: Uploading Your VPS Server
+## Step 6: Updating Your VPS Server

 Technically you can do whatever you need right now.
 But I would recommend you to update your VPS server to the latest version.
 Follow along the guide to do so.